College vs. University: How They Differ & How to Choose Between Them

 Research universities vs. teaching universities

 At any university, faculty time is divided between teaching and research.
-But the balance between those two tasks can vary widely between institutions.
+But the balance between those two tasks can vary widely among institutions.

 Universities that emphasize research are usually large institutions (for example, Arizona State University has over 68,000 students) that offer an enormous variety of programs and majors at both the undergraduate and graduate levels.
 The focus on research means that many of these schools have state-of-the-art facilities (such as extensive libraries and cutting-edge equipment) and are staffed by faculty members who are distinguished experts in their field.